olgarithms/sphinx-tutorial/docs/9-versioning.md

 `https://<username>.github.io/sphinxy/main`

-You'll be redirected to that version's index page.
+You'll be redirected to that version's index page and everything looks as expected.

 Of course, this is not convenient.
-We want to automatically redirect the user to the latest version.
-Say, the version on the `main` branch.
-To do that, we need to add an new file `index.html` at the root of the `gh-pages` branch that has this redirection logic (see the [docs](https://holzhaus.github.io/sphinx-multiversion/master/github_pages.html?highlight=meta%20http%20equiv%20refresh#redirecting-from-the-document-root)).
+We want to automatically redirect the user to the latest version; in our case the version on the `main` branch.
+In order to achieve that, we need to add an new file `index.html` at the root of the `gh-pages` branch that has this redirection logic (see the [docs](https://holzhaus.github.io/sphinx-multiversion/master/github_pages.html?highlight=meta%20http%20equiv%20refresh#redirecting-from-the-document-root)).

 First, we create a new file:

 ```sh